Contents

 Tax-Deductible Crypto Expenses

 You can claim certain expenses related to your crypto activities you can deduct from your overall taxable gains.
 These deductions help reduce your total tax liability.
-Below are tax-deductible crypto expenses you can claim:
+You can claim the following tax-deductible cryptocurrency expenses:

 Transaction Fees